 Yep, and plenty of ‘em.
 If Clearscope doesn’t float your boat, here are a few others you may want to try:

-Surfer – Another uber-popular tool, Surfer is a really straightforward, easy to use writing tool which helps you in optimising, and, creating content by making suggestions including word count and keywords.
+Another super-popular tool, Surfer is a really straightforward, easy to use writing tool which helps you in optimizing, and, creating content by making suggestions including word count and keywords.
 Surfer will set you back between $59 and $199 per month, making it a great budget option.

 In terms of SEO, Clearscope is also a winner in that it takes the hassle out of making sure that your content is fully optimised.
 While the cheaper tools available are probably fine for those who produce occasional content, proactive content marketers need something with a little bit more oomph – and Clearscope absolutely delivers.